trustengineering/website/src/markdown/home.md

 ## How we deliver successful software

 Every project, product, and client is unique.
-However, with well over 50 years collective experience of creating web software at scale, we've formed a successful approach to the delivery of software solutions that fits our clients' needs.
+We have formed a successful approach to the delivery of software solutions that fits our clients' needs with well over 50 years collective experience of creating web software at scale .

 Currently, the solutions we deliver involve a mix of any of the following: